ahoguerovelo/websitecode/content/authors/admin/_index.md

   - course: PhD in Political Science
     institution: University of Missouri
     year: 2024 (expected)
-  - course: BA in Political Science (second major in English Folklore/Ethnography)
+  - course: BA in Political Science and English Folklore/Ethnography
     institution: University of Louisiana at Lafayette
     year: 2019